 This was far from a friendship kiss.
 He held her head firmly in his palms, plundering her mouth, the kiss one long, sensuous mating.
 She felt his tongue everywhere, tasting the roof of her mouth, the inside of her cheeks and her lips.
 Tentatively she pressed her own tongue against his and the jolt of electricity that shot through her ignited every inch of her body.
 At last he lifted his head and looked at her with heavy-lidded eyes.
 She saw desire there, heat and...something more.
 Then it was gone.
 "Mark..."
 He silenced her with another kiss.
 This time his fingers slid down the bare skin of her arms, touched her waist, then moved up to cup her breasts through the silky material of her dress.
 His hands, large and warm, held the weight of her flesh in his palms and his thumbs brushed across the tingling nipples.
 "You are exquisite," he breathed when he broke the kiss.
 "So beautiful.
 Jesus, Faith, when did you grow up like this?
 I'd love to strip you naked right here and feast on your body.
-You have no idea how many nights I've dreamt of just that.
+You have no idea how many nights I've dreamed of just that.
 Of the things I'd love to do to you."
 She flushed at his words, a tiny drop of arousal trickling along the inside of her thigh.
 "Y-you have?"
-"Oh yeah."
+"Oh, yeah."
 He blew out a long breath.
 "But my God, you're only eighteen years old."
 She scowled at him.
 "Oh and you're such an old man?
 You're only two years older than me, Father Time."
 He grinned.
 "Nearly three."
 His face sobered.
 "Not only that, I've known you most of my life."
 She wiggled her arms up through his and clasped her hands around his neck.
 "What does that matter?
 If we feel this way about it, why should we deny ourselves?"
 He shook his head, a rueful smile twisting his lips.
 "Because you're still so naïve.
 So innocent.
 I can't take advantage of you this way.
 Though God knows I want to."
-She wanted to shake him.
-"It wouldn't be taking advantage if I know what I'm doing.
-Oh Mark.
-Please."
-She tried to pull his head back down to hers.
-Very gently he disentangled her from him.
-"Someone has to be sensible, Tidbit, and I guess that has to be me."
-"Spoilsport."
-She swatted his shoulder.
+"We have tonight," she told him.
+"I know you have to leave tomorrow, but let's at least have this."
+She closed her eyes and leaned her head against his shoulder.
+"You say you've dreamed about me?
+Well, I've done the same.
+I think I've loved you since we were kids."
+"You aren't much more than that now," he chided.